Back to all articles

 Using proximity to group form labels and fields

-• Do this: Use consistent spacing (e.g., 8px) between a headline and its body text, but use larger spacing (e.g., 32px) before starting a new section.
+• Do this: 8px between a heading and its body.
+32px before a new section.

-• Links: If one link is underlined and blue, all links should be underlined and blue.
+• Links: All clickable text uses the same color.
+If one is blue, all are blue.

 Using similarity to define functional patterns

-• Cards and Containers: Use "cards" to group diverse types of information (an image, a title, and a price) into a single logical unit.
+• Cards: Use them to group an image, a title, and a price into one unit.

 Uniform connectedness using borders and backgrounds

-• The problem: Using the same color for a clickable button and a non-clickable header.
+• The mistake: Using your CTA color for a non-clickable heading.

 99 Taxi — Proximity